Jrossi425/javascript_password_generator/README.md

 ## Usage

 To provide users with a random password generator.
-It can be used to create a passwords with a range of length and different criteria.
+It can be used to create a random password with specified length and criteria.

 Link to the live site: https://jrossi425.github.io/javascript_password_generator/